 As the Legal Information Institute (LII) explains, a wrongful death action is a civil action in which a plaintiff holds the defendant accountable for causing someone else’s death by failing to do something to prevent it or through willful action.
 The party who can bring a wrongful death lawsuit varies by state, but many allow close relatives to file suit.

 When someone loses their life due to another party’s negligent behavior, their families and loved ones may qualify for compensation for the damages they suffered because of their loss.
-While they may file a wrongful death lawsuit on their own, a lawyer can ensure they file within the required time frame and avoid preventable delays.
+While they may file a wrongful death lawsuit on their own, a wrongful death lawyer can ensure they file within the required time frame and avoid preventable delays.

 Different Types of Court Cases